leangjia/blender_docs/manual/render/cycles/world_settings.rst

 Mist can greatly enhance the illusion of depth in your rendering.
-To create mist, Blender generates a render layer with a depth map ranging between 0.0 and 1.0 that can be used in the compositor to generate a mist effect.
+To create mist, Blender generates a render layer with a depth map ranging between 0.0 and 1.0 that can be used in the Compositor to generate a mist effect.

 Start
    The distance from the camera at which the mist starts to fade in.